elibroftw/blog.elijahlopez.ca/content/posts/university/cs-348-intro-to-database-management.md

 ### Natural Join

 If both relations have the same attribute, then the join will only filter out tuples that don't have those attributes matching.
-During the first cross product, duplicate attributes are renamed (e.g. ID, ID -> ID, ID_1) but at the end the duplicated attributes are thrown out.
+During the first cross product, duplicate attributes are renamed (e.g. ID, ID &rarr; ID, ID_1) but at the end the duplicated attributes are thrown out.

 ### Set-Based Relational Operators